-Man shot after gunman drives car into Capitol Hill protesters
+Man shot on Capitol Hill in Seattle after gunman drives car into George Floyd protest

 The shooting apparently happened while the gunman was still in the car.
 Dressed in blue jeans, a black sweatshirt and a black baseball cap, he got out of his car, gun in hand and made his way through demonstrators toward the police line before he was apprehended.

 B.J.
-Hayes was standing nearby when the black car barreled down Eleventh Avenue toward the protest, slowing and halting as passersby shouted and some ran alongside and in front of the car to stop it, Hayes said.
+Hayes was standing nearby when the black car barreled down Eleventh Avenue from Pike Street toward hundreds of protesters.
+As the vehicle approached Pine Street, some demonstrators shouted, ran alongside and tried to slow it down by blocking its path with a metal panel taken from a police barricade.

-“I thought he was plowing right into the crowd,” said Hayes, who has been attending several of the recent protests.
-“I totally thought I was going to see a bunch of bodies flying through the air.”
+The man who was shot appeared to be hit as he reached into the driver’s window.
+He fell away backward as the driver exited the car.

 Matt McAlman, who plays with The Marshall Law Band, was setting up for his sixth night of performing at Eleventh and Pike when the car came barreling past.